-Children/youth with life threatening food allergies or special dietary needs must provide a CYS Special Diet Statement (SDS) completed and signed by their Health Care Provider specifying (1) which foods the child/youth cannot consume, (2) the resulting allergic reaction if ingested and (3) if applicable, the allowable food substitutions as listed on the back of the SDS.
+Children/youth with life threatening food allergies or special dietary needs must provide a CYS Special Diet Statement (SDS) completed and signed by their Health Care Provider specifying (1) which foods the child/youth cannot consume, (2) the resulting allergic reaction if ingested and (3) as applicable, the MEDCOM approved food substitution option listed on the back of the SDS.
+All substitutions must meet USDA nutritional requirements.
 CYS accommodates special diets for documented medical situations.
-Additional documentation may FTLV\MAY2018\B be requested; Children/youth may not be eligible for services without appropriate documentation.
+Additional documentation may be requested; Children/youth may not be eligible for services without appropriate documentation.
 Children/youth who have special diets due to religious reasons must have a representative from their religious institution sign the CYS Special Diet Statement specifying which foods should be eliminated as well as allowable substitutions.
 "Intolerance" of foods does not include food preferences such as vegan meals or organic food.
 CYS Services programs do not have capability to provide or prepare food based on preference.
 For more information, please contact Parent Central Services.